 The good news is that eliminating entanglements does not have to mean eliminating fishing.
 Scientists, engineers, and conservationists are working with fishermen to create “on- demand fishing gear”, a way to fish without vertical buoy lines that stay in the water.
 This technology is finding a way to either fish without using a buoy or have the buoy pop up only when triggered.
 Take a look at our page dedicated to on-demand fishing to see how it all works!

 Thanks to the input from fishermen who have tested the fishing gear, major improvements have been made over the past two years.
 Like cars and planes and space travel, what was once an impossible concept is now a work in progress!

 1. Speak up for North Atlantic right whales!

-Ask your Senator to support The SAVE Right Whales Act.
+Ask your Senator to support the Right Whale Coexistence Act.
 This legislation would provide 10 years of funding for conservation efforts to find solutions to help fishers and shippers safely share the ocean with North Atlantic right whales.
-You can send an email to your senators and ask them to co-sponsor the SAVE Right Whales act using our easy email tool.
+You can send an email to your senators and ask them to co-sponsor the Right Whale Coexistence Act using our easy email tool.
 You can also send your senator a postcard that lets them know why this issue is so important to you.

 2. Share the story of the North Atlantic right whales

 The more people who know and love this unique species, the bigger our collective voices will be when action is needed.